aleevo/Microclimate-field-campaign/README.md

 ## Citation
 If referencing this work:
-&gt; Field campaign analyzing surface-atmosphere coupling and microclimate heterogeneity via in-situ sensors and thermal imagery, BTU Cottbus-Senftenberg, July 2025.
+&gt; Field campaign analyzing surface-atmosphere coupling and microclimate heterogeneity via in-situ sensors and thermal imagery.